 pumpkin cranberry flax crisps on cutting board

 I made these lovely crisps with Bob’s Red Mill’s fantastic flaxseed meal, which adds an extra mildly nutty flavor along with a wealth of omega-3s.
-You can add the flaxseed meal to smoothies, cereals or your favorite baked goods like muffins and quick breads for a boost of healthful goodness.
+You can add the flaxseed meal to smoothies, cereals or your favorite baked goods like pumpkin muffins and quick breads for a boost of healthful goodness.
 I love sprinkling some on top of oatmeal to make an ultra satisfying breakfast.

 In the case of these crisps, the flaxseed meal is just one of my favorite ingredients.
 I also love the flavor of the pumpkin puree and the sweetness of the cranberries combined with hints of fresh rosemary and cinnamon.
 They are just begging to be added to a cheese plate or charcuterie board for a fun fall hipster party, if you’re cool enough for one of those.
 In my case, I like eating them with my favorite cheese-plate-for-one situation, which is basically just a bunch of snack food on a plate and me wrapped in a blanket burrito on the couch watching reruns of Gilmore Girls on Netflix while I contemplate my future (should I be more like Lorelai Gilmore?
 The answer is yes, always).
 However you roll, these crisps are for you.